• Menu

 Although whitewood is a hardwood it is remarkably similar to pine which is softwood.
 For starters, The color and appearance are almost identical its why so many people will call whitewood pine and vice-versa.

-The softness is also identical with both wood being very soft.
+The softness is also identical with both woods being very soft.
 Nails will go in easily with a hammer but be careful nailing close to the end grains as both whitewood and pine tend to split easily.

 Whitewood just like pine has a major knot problem.
 Unless you plan to work around this problem or the project is not bothered by knots’ appearance then you should probably choose something else.
 Knots are mostly a problem in areas that need carving with hand tools mostly.